Shares, oil fall as U.S. jobs data stirs concern

 NEW YORK Global stocks and crude oil fell on Monday as investors reacted to the surprisingly sharp slowdown in U.S. jobs growth reported last week, which raised concerns about the strength of the world's largest economy.

-Stocks on Wall Street and crude oil futures prices slid about 1 percent on the first trading day after the U.S. Labour Department reported the March jobs data.
+Stocks on Wall Street and crude oil futures prices fell more than 1 percent on the first trading day after the U.S. Labor Department reported the March jobs data.
 U.S. equity markets were closed on Friday for the Good Friday holiday.

 The government reported that just 120,000 jobs were added in March, far below market expectations for 203,000 new jobs and the smallest increase since October.

-Trade was light, as major markets in Europe as well as some markets in Asia, including Australia and Hong Kong, were closed on Monday.
+Trade was light, as major markets in Europe and Canada, as well as some markets in Asia, including Australia and Hong Kong, were closed on Monday.

-In afternoon trade stocks pared losses, as did crude futures, while gains in safe-haven government debt were reined in, suggesting investors were starting to shrug off the jobs data.

-"We have reacted to the weak unemployment numbers, and now we are shifting focus to earnings, especially the banks later in the week," said Paul Nolte, managing director of Dearborn Partners in Chicago.
+"We're seeing more overhang from Friday's weak payrolls report," said Gennadiy Goldberg, interest-rate strategist at 4Cast, Ltd. in New York.
+"It definitely suggests that it's not a one-way trip out of the mess we're in at this point.
+The market was getting a little too optimistic on the data front."

 China on Monday reported a jump in the annual inflation rate in March that topped expectations, rising to 3.6 percent as food prices remained volatile.
 But economists believe price pressures will moderate over the rest of the year, giving Beijing the flexibility to ease monetary policy to support growth.